Sensory Support Centre (SSC)

 We aim to provide the appropriate and personalised level of support to enable students to become independent, therefore levels of support will vary according to the age and related needs of the student.

-The staff team for the hearing impaired students consists of a qualified Teacher of the Deaf and dedicated Communication Support Assistants.
-All staff within the department have training to Level 2 or 3 BSL.
-A Speech and Language Therapist for the Hearing Impaired visits the school to provide a programme of therapy for students, tailored to their specific needs.
-The local authority provides a wireless Radio Aid system for each student to support the maximum use of residual hearing in the classroom.
-SSC staff liaise closely with local hospital audiology teams and cochlear implant teams in order to ensure that strategies within school are appropriate for the needs of the individual.
+A Speech and Language Therapist for the deaf visits the school to provide a programme of therapy for students, tailored to their specific needs.
+The local authority provides a wireless transmitter system for each student to support the maximum use of residual hearing in the classroom.
+The Teacher of the Deaf liaises closely with local hospital audiology teams and cochlear implant teams in order to ensure that strategies within school are appropriate for the needs of the individual.

 What Age Range does your school provide for?